NeilMadden/salty-coffee/README.md

 A pure-Java implementation of the [NaCl](https://nacl.cr.yp.to) cryptographic library.

 Currently, this requires Java 11+ but has zero additional dependencies (other than for testing).
 Since version 1.0.4, the library includes a JPMS module declaration.
-Android support was added in version 1.1.0.
+Android support is known to be patchy.

 Licensed under the [Apache 2.0 license](LICENSE.txt).